-1. From the Controller window, select Commands > Exceptions on the menu bar.

-- 2. In the ACD field, select the ACD that contains the split/skill and its exception configuration. - 3.
+- 1. From the Controller window, select Commands > Exceptions on the menu bar. - CMS Supervisor displays the Exceptions window. - 2.
+In the ACD field, select the ACD that contains the split/skill and its exception configuration. - 3.
 In the Operations list, highlight Split/Skill Exceptions. - 4.
 Click OK.